inventree/InvenTree/docs/docs/start/intro.md

 !!! info "Further Reading"
     For more information on the InvenTree tech stack, continue reading below!

+### Configuration Options

+Independent of the preferred installation method, InvenTree provides a number of [configuration options](./config.md) which can be used to customize the server environment.

 ## System Components

 The InvenTree server ecosystem consists of the following components: